Fryingpannn/QuizGPTService/ReadMe.md

 # Prerequisites

 - Sign up for [OpenAI](https://platform.openai.com/account/api-keys) and get your secret key.
 This is rotated periodically so needs to be updated.
+- Recommended to instead use a Python virtual environment.
+Download the following dependencies with `requirements.txt` instead.
+Else:
 - Install Python
 - Install Flask `pip install Flask`
 - Install RabbitMQ `pip install pika`